What is Hydrotherapy?

 “Water is a source of life“, is the central theme of hydrotherapy.
 Hydrotherapy is also known as “water therapy”, “aquatic therapy”, “pool therapy”, or “balneotherapy”.
 It is a naturopathic treatment and the modality being used widely in ancient cultures including India, Egypt, China, etc.

-- In Hindu rituals, many festivals are started by observing holy dips into pious rivers, death rituals to involve dispersing ashes into the river for the salvation of the departed soul in holy places like Haridwar, Kashi, Kurukshetra etc.
+- In Hindu rituals, many festivals are started by observing holy dips into pious rivers.
+Also, death rituals are complete by dispersing ashes into the river for the salvation of the departed soul in holy places like Haridwar, Kashi, Kurukshetra etc.

-- Sikhism also preaches the benefits of bathing with cold water.
-As per teachings of Guru Nanak Dev, when the cold water hits the surface of the skin (which has four layers) all the blood from way deep inside the body rushes to the surface in self-defense, vastly improving circulation on the spot, strengthening the entire body system.
+- Not only Hinduism but Sikhism also preaches the benefits of bathing with cold water.
+As per teachings of Guru Nanak Dev, when the cold water hits the surface of the skin (which has four layers) all the blood from way deep inside the body rushes to the surface in self-defense.
+This vastly improves the circulation on the spot, thereby, strengthening the entire body system.